test81787878/demo-dependabot/README.md

 ## Dependabot Demo Repository

 This repo contains some projects with outdated dependencies.
-Fork it to try out Dependabot :dependabot:!
+Fork it to try out3 Dependabot :dependabot:!

 ### Enabling Security Updates